manticoresoftware/manticoresearch-php/docs/query.md

 ## BoolQuery()

-Constructor of a the bool node
+Constructor of the bool node:
 ```php
 $bool = new \Manticoresearch\Query\BoolQuery();
 ```

-It supports adding nodes to it via `must()`, `mustNot()` and `should()` methods.
+It supports adding nodes to it via `must()`, `mustNot()`, and `should()` methods.

-Bool queries can be nested, i.e., nodes added to a root `BoolQuery` can, in their turn, contain its own bool queries, thus allowing user to build complex logical expressions.
+Bool queries can be nested, meaning that nodes added to a root `BoolQuery` can, in turn, contain their own bool queries, allowing users to build complex logical expressions.

 ```php
 $bool2 = new \Manticoresearch\Query\BoolQuery();